bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 - [ ] the list of entities and their components is shown in the inspector
   - [ ] supports hierarchy via a folding tree view
 - [ ] existing component values can be modified using a graphical interface
-- [ ] resources can be inspected
+- [ ] resources can be inspected, showing their values and allowing modification
-- [ ] assets can be inspected
+- [ ] loaded assets can be inspected, providing basic information about them
 - [ ] scenes can be saved back to disk

-## Stage 2: Fundamentals of Editor-Game Interaction
+## Stage 2: Editor-Game Interaction

 - [ ] users can press a button in the editor, launching the game from the very beginning
 - [ ] users can press a button in the editor, and their game will run, loading the currently active scene
 - [ ] components can be added and removed, including components specific to the user's game
 - [ ] entities can be spawned and despawned via a GUI
 - [ ] entity hierarchies can be spawned and despawned via a GUI
+  - [ ] manually
+  - [ ] by composing scene files
 - [ ] game-specific rendering techniques display correctly in the editor's scene editing

 ## Stage 3: UI/UX Foundations

 - [ ] tooltips
-- [ ] rebindable hotkeys
+- [ ] hotkeys
-- [ ] configurable camera controls
 - [ ] basic widgets
   - [ ] text entry
   - [ ] numeric entry